epam/edp-install/docs/operator-guide/install-edp.md

 # Install EDP

 Inspect the main steps to install EPAM Delivery Platform.
+Please check the prerequisites section before starting installation.

 !!! note
     The installation process below is given for a Kubernetes cluster.
 The steps that differ for an OpenShift cluster are indicated in the notes.

+!!! note
+    &#8249;edp-project&#8250; is the name of the EDP tenant in all the following steps.

+1. Create a &#8249;edp-project&#8250; namespace or a space(Kiosk) depending on whether you use Kiosk or not.

+  * If you don't use Kiosk, create a namespace:

+        kubectl create namespace <edp-project>

+    !!! note
+        For an OpenShift cluster, run the `oc` command instead of `kubectl` one.

+  * If you use Kiosk, create a space:

+        apiVersion: tenancy.kiosk.sh/v1alpha1
+        kind: Space
+        metadata:
+          name: <edp-project>
+        spec:
+          account: <edp-project>

+  !!! note
+      Kiosk is mandatory for EDP v.2.8.
+It is not implemented for the previous versions, and is optional for EDP since v.2.9.

   To store EDP data, use any existing Postgres database or create one during the installation.
   Additionally, create two secrets in the &#8249;edp-project&#8250; namespace: one with administrative credentials and another with credentials for the EDP tenant (database schema).

-1. Create a secret for administrative access to the database:
+2. Create a secret for administrative access to the database:

       kubectl -n <edp-project> create secret generic super-admin-db \
         --from-literal=username=<super_admin_db_username> \
         --from-literal=password=<super_admin_db_password>

-  !!! note
-      For installing EDP on an OpenShift cluster, run the `oc` command instead of `kubectl` one.

-2. Create a secret for an EDP tenant database user.
+3. Create a secret for an EDP tenant database user.

       kubectl -n <edp-project> create secret generic db-admin-console \
         --from-literal=username=<tenant_db_username> \
         --from-literal=password=<tenant_db_password>

-3. For EDP, it is required to have Keycloak access to perform the integration.
-Create a secret with user and password provisioned in the step 2.
-Please refer to [Keycloak Configuration](./install-keycloak.md#configuration) section for details.
+4. For EDP, it is required to have Keycloak access to perform the integration.
+Create a secret with user and password provisioned in the step 2 of the [Keycloak Configuration](./install-keycloak.md#configuration) section for details.

       kubectl -n <edp-project> create secret generic keycloak \
         --from-literal=username=<username> \
         --from-literal=password=<password>

-4. Add the Helm EPAMEDP Charts for local client.
+5. Add the Helm EPAMEDP Charts for local client.

       helm repo add epamedp https://chartmuseum.demo.edp-epam.com/

-5. Choose available Helm chart version:
+6. Choose the required Helm chart version:

       helm search repo epamedp/edp-install
       NAME                    CHART VERSION   APP VERSION     DESCRIPTION
-      epamedp/edp-install     2.8.1           2.8.1          A Helm chart for EDP Install
+      epamedp/edp-install     2.8.3           2.8.3          A Helm chart for EDP Install

   !!! note
       It is highly recommended to use the latest released version.

-6. Mind the parameters in the EDP installation chart.
+7. Mind the parameters in the EDP installation chart.
 For details, please refer to the [values.yaml](https://github.com/epam/edp-install/blob/master/deploy-templates/values.yaml) file.

-7. If the external database is used, set the global.database.host value to the database DNS name accessible from the &#8249;edp-project&#8250; namespace.
+8. If the external database is used, set the global.database.host value to the database DNS name accessible from the &#8249;edp-project&#8250; namespace.

-8. Install EDP in the &#8249;edp-project&#8250; namespace with the helm tool.
+9. Install EDP in the &#8249;edp-project&#8250; namespace with the helm tool.

       helm install edp epamedp/edp-install --wait --timeout=900s \
       --version <edp_version> \